dorianprill/libd2/readme.md

-# Diablo II Resurrected Library
+# A Diablo II (Legacy) Library

-A Diablo II Resurrected library for core and simple client functionality, written in Rust for performance, safety and re-usability.
+A Diablo II library for core and simple client functionality, written in Rust for performance, safety and re-usability.

 This effort is very much WIP, so it is not available on crates.io yet.